mailslurp/mailslurp-client/templates/README.tpl.md

 ```

 ### Upload attachment
-Upload attachment using the [AttachmentController](https://docs.mailslurp.com/js/docs/classes/AttachmentControllerApi/).
+Upload attachment using the [AttachmentController](https://mailslurp.github.io/mailslurp-client/classes/AttachmentControllerApi.html).

 Attachments can be uploaded as base64 strings.
-The ids returned can the be used with `SendEmailOptions` send functions.
-See the [upload attachment options](https://docs.mailslurp.com/js/docs/interfaces/UploadAttachmentOptions/) for more information.
+The ids returned can be used with `SendEmailOptions` send functions.
+See the [upload attachment options](https://mailslurp.github.io/mailslurp-client/interfaces/UploadAttachmentOptions.html) for more information.

 ```javascript
 {{upload_attachment}}
 ```

 ### Send attachment
-To send an attachment first upload the file using the [AttachmentController](https://docs.mailslurp.com/js/docs/classes/AttachmentControllerApi/) then send an email containing the attachment ID with the [InboxController](https://docs.mailslurp.com/js/docs/classes/AttachmentControllerApi/).
+To send an attachment first upload the file using the [AttachmentController](https://mailslurp.github.io/mailslurp-client/classes/AttachmentControllerApi.html) then send an email containing the attachment ID with the [InboxController](https://mailslurp.github.io/mailslurp-client/classes/InboxControllerApi.html).

 You can send attachments by including their IDs in the attachments options when sending.